Skills for the Future

 - Community outreach and engagement, promoting the value of a career in the construction industry to younger audiences, particularly young women, in Greater Manchester

-- Housing incubators in the new Centre, to create a collaborative hub of research, development, testing and deployment, with SMEs and large companies working side-by-side with academics and students
+- The new Centre acting as an incubator, to create a collaborative hub of research, development, testing and deployment, with SMEs and large companies working side-by-side with academics and students

 Knowledge transfer, upskilling and practical and theoretical skill development plays a large role at the University of Salford.
 The supporting team under this theme have experience in academia and industry and can provide valuable insights into industry skill and labour requirements that will guide the community engagement and outreach programmes, along with shaping the next generation of undergraduate and postgraduate degrees that will benefit from close association and partnership working with the Centre.

 The following noted members of the supporting team will help shape and guide the Skills and Education theme: